francescogemma/MyShelfie/README.md

 ## How to run

+> Make sure to use Java 17 Runtime if you are on a Windows machine.
+> This program makes use of Unicode characters which won't render properly on the terminal if you use a newer version due to a change in the supported Unicode standard which doesn't match the one used by Windows

 ### Client

 You can run the client version of the application by following these instructions:

+1. <a href="https://github.com/francescogemma/ing-sw-2023-gemma-groppi-migali-miotti/raw/main/deliverables/final/jar/my-shelfie-client.jar"> Download the client JAR </a>
-1. Open the terminal, any terminal of any OS should work (Windows, Linux, MacOS)
+2. Open the terminal, any terminal of any OS should work (Windows, Linux, MacOS)
-2. Go to the directory containing the JAR file of the client (`my-shelfie-client.jar`)
+3. Go to the directory containing the JAR file of the client (`my-shelfie-client.jar`)
-3. execute the client JAR using the command:
+4. execute the client JAR using the command:
     ```
     java -jar my-shelfie-client.jar
     ```